How Much Are Modular Home Prices?

 Delivery

-The average price for modular home delivery ranges from $5 to $10 per square foot.
-Depending on the number of sections, the size of the home, and the transportation distance, delivery charges can run from $3,000 to $12,000.
+The average price for modular home delivery ranges from $5 to $10 per square foot, or $3,000 to $12,000.
 Delivery prices typically include transportation costs, a team to set up the modules and attach them to the foundation, and a crane for moving the sections into place.
-The cost of delivery usually does not include the cost to set up manufactured home utilities or any finishing touches.
+It does not typically include utility setup or any finishing touches.

 Think a modular home is right for you?